NGC 4666

 NGC 4666 is a spiral galaxy in the equatorial constellation of Virgo, located at a distance of approximately 16.83 Mpc from the Milky Way.
 It was discovered by the German-born astronomer William Herschel on February 22, 1784.
 It is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo Supercluster.
 John L. E. Dreyer described it as "bright, very large, much extended 45°±, pretty suddenly brighter middle".
-It is a member of an interacting system with NGC 4668 and a dwarf galaxy, and belongs to a small group that also includes NGC 4632.
+It is a member of an interacting system with NGC 4668 and a dwarf galaxy, and belongs to a small group that also includes NGC 4632, that is known as the NGC 4666 Group.

 The morphological classification of this galaxy is SABc, which indicates a weak bar around the nucleus with moderately wound spiral arms.
 Viewed nearly edge-on, its galactic plane is inclined at an angle of 85±2 ° to the line of sight from the Earth, with the major axis aligned along a position angle of 40°.
 There is an active galactic nucleus that shows a modest level of activity and is most likely heavily obscured by gas and dust.
 The central point source has been detected in the radio and X-ray bands.

 This is a starburst galaxy that is noteworthy for its vigorous star formation, which creates an unusual superwind of out-flowing gas.
 This wind is not visible at optical wavelengths, but is prominent in X-rays, and has been observed by the ESA XMM-Newton space telescope.
 The estimated star formation rate is 7.3 solar mass yr–1, with a density of 8.9×10^−3 solar mass yr−1 kpc−2.
 Unlike in many other starburst galaxies, the star formation is spread across the disk rather than being more concentrated.

+Supernovae

+Three supernovae have been observed in NGC 4666: